danielecastellana22/tensor-tree-nn/README.md

 `python single_run.py --gpu -2 --tree-model treeLSTM --cell-type canonical --dataset toy_bool_5 --h-size 50 --weight-decay 0.001 --others "{'rank': 3,'use_one_hot': 1}" --early-stopping 5`

-train a Tree-LSTM model with the canonical decomposition as aggregation function on the boolean syntetic dataset with outdegree 5.
+train a Tree-LSTM model with the canonical decomposition as aggregation function on the boolean synthetic dataset with out-degree 5.